Data Centers in Tijuana

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps located within Tijuana, as of September 2025.
-Businesses connect to the 0 cloud regions available in the country via private network extensions or dedicated circuits to major access hubs like San Diego and Los Angeles, which host all major cloud providers.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Tijuana, as of September 2025.
+Secure, private network extensions connect to all major hyperscalers—including AWS, Google Cloud (GCP), and Microsoft Azure—via network nodes in San Diego and Los Angeles.

 Internet Exchange Points (IXPs) Public peering is limited within Tijuana itself.
-Most network peering occurs privately between carriers or by connecting to major IXPs in Southern California, which provides efficient routing to North American and global networks.
+Most network traffic is exchanged privately or routed through major IXPs in Southern California, ensuring efficient traffic flow and low-latency connections to the global internet.

 Power Analysis